-- \$150,000 for Official Highway Map Publication. - \$1,000 Other Operational Cost

-For items such as travel, mileage, equipment and other cost directly associated to the completion of this work chapter.
+- \$150,000 for Official Highway Map Publication. - \$1,000 Other Operational Cost For items such as travel, mileage, equipment and other cost directly associated to the completion of this work chapter.

-CHAPTER 6 Highway Information System

-Data Management Branch
+CHAPTER 6 Highway Information System RESPONSIBLE UNIT Division of Planning Data Management Branch